johnwayodi/sm-server/README.md

         flask run
 ## Endpoints
-The API exposes the following endpoints the
+The API exposes the following endpoints:
 1. #### Auth Endpoints
     The `/auth` endpoint allow the registration of users and a login route to allow registered users to log into the application